IndePanesar/hello-world/README.md

 # hello-world
-This is my first repository built using Git demo
+This is my first repository built using Git demo.